EvilInsultGenerator/website/README.md

 Status Page: [https://stats.uptimerobot.com/NLnZ8sVro](https://stats.uptimerobot.com/NLnZ8sVro)

+### Live
+You can view this website live on [https://evilinsult.com/](https://evilinsult.com/) or visit the [slave](https://slave.evilinsult.com/).

+By the way, only evil projects like this one should use terms like `slave` or `master`, normal projects should use [inclusive language](https://user-images.githubusercontent.com/19539741/86518890-65484280-be35-11ea-93bf-a03f73284208.png).

 ### Contact

 We love to get in touch with you.
 Feel welcome to email your questions and feedback to [marvin@evilinsult.com](mailto:marvin@evilinsult.com).